-This conversation presents the work by the multidisciplinary artist Colin McMullan, part of what the curator Olu Oguibe defines as the Connecticut School.
+This conversation presents the work by the multidisciplinary artist Colin McMullan, part of what the curator Olu Oguibe defines as The New Connecticut School.

 Born in Coventry, Connecticut, in 1979, Colin McMullan graduated from the University of Connecticut with a degree in sculpture in 2005.
 His artistic practice unites large scale social projects and the organisation of collaborative public events which involve using books, music, film, vehicles and food as well as having conversations and issuing publications.
 Currently McMullan lives and works in Connecticut where he teaches art at the university.